MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 5. Select how Microsoft Edge displays when running in kiosk mode:

-    -   **As a digital sign or interactive display**, the default URL shows in full screen, without browser controls.
+    -   **As a digital sign or interactive display** - Displays a specific site in full-screen mode, running Microsoft Edge InPrivate protecting user data.

-    -   **As a public browser**, the default URL shows in a browser view with limited browser controls.
+    -   **As a public browser** - Runs a limited multi-tab version of Microsoft Edge, protecting user data.

 6. Select **Next**.